-Diamond Candles, my company, who started on Shopify decided to not go with a the market dominating option of Magento for a few reasons.
-One of which being upfront cost for an agency or on staff Magento CTO type.
+Diamond Candles, my company, who started on Shopify decided to not go with the market-dominating option of Magento for a few reasons.
+One of which being the upfront cost for an agency or on staff Magento CTO type.
 We decided to partner with a newer entrant, Symphony Commerce, which blends the 3rd category model of platform plus service.

 So in summary…